 How Many CPU Cores Do I Need?

 This is the bare minimum required for standard computing and will generally suffice for most applications.
-It is comparable to a single CPU, but does not have the same power.
-The 1 CPU core is what you would see in an Intel Atom or Celeron chip that has HyperThreading technology.
+It is comparable to a single CPU but does not have the same power.
+The 1 CPU core is what you would see in an Atom or Celeron chip of the Intel processor family that has HyperThreading technology.
 AMD also has a similar technology called Simultaneous Multithreading (SMT).

-This is the typical maximum number of Cores per processor found in modern desktop computers, laptops and servers.
-2 core CPUs are generally the limit of any single core desktop or notebook computer, although many people find that 3 cores work well for them.
+This is the typical maximum number of Cores per processor found in modern desktop computers, laptops, and servers.
+Dual-core CPUs are generally the limit of any single-core desktop or notebook computer, although many people find that 3 cores work well for them.
 In most cases, users find that 4-6 cores work well for them.

 The 4-core processor is a specialized CPU that allows multiple threads to be juggled at once.
 If a computer had 4 separate cores, it would be able to run four different applications simultaneously without slowing the computer down.

-The 4 core CPU is mostly found in the high-end computers, sometimes in desktops and sometimes in laptops, of course, the same is true for mini PCs.
-Many of these computers have AMD’s Ryzen processors or Intel’s Core processors.
-Like dual- or quad-core processors, some 4-core processors allow for HyperThreading Technology (HT).
+The quad-core processor is mostly found in high-end computers, sometimes in desktops and sometimes in laptops, of course, the same is true for mini PCs.
+Many of these computers have AMD’s Ryzen processors or Core series of Intel processors.
+Like dual- or quad-core processors, some 4-core processors allow for HyperThreading technology.
+(HT).

 8 OR MORE CORES

-It is important for you to know that having more cores does not necessarily mean faster performance.
-You will only get faster performance from an additional core if the software you are using can detect multiple cores and uses that to increase its processing speed.
+You need to know that having more cores does not necessarily mean faster performance.
+You will only get faster performance from an additional core if the software you are using can detect multiple cores and use that to increase its processing speed.
 Modern software is optimized for multi-core systems, so it tends to run faster on a multi-core system as opposed to a single-core system.

 CPUs with more than 8 cores usually contain every core except one.
 This means that the remaining core will power both the CPU and the GPU of your computer.
 It makes sense that it is used for both because most of the memory is present on the main processor and so this takes care of some of its memory needs, freeing up the remaining physical cores to handle other tasks simultaneously.